3rdCore/PrequentialCode/symoblic/data/templates/task_description_v2.md

 A B C D E F
 ```

 You will be provided with 5 options for the output grid.
 Only one of these 5 options - [ 0, 1, 2, 3, 4] will be the correct output grid for the respective input grid.
-You need to provide the option number in an <answer> tag in the following manner:
+You need to provide just the option number and nothing else.
-<answer>1</answer>
-and nothing else.